 Cost of Customer Acquisition vs Lifetime Value of Customer

 BitShares recognizes that a sustainable system must be able to cover all operating expenses from cash flow.
-In the article “Startup Killer: the Cost of Customer Acquisition”, David Skok shared the lessons he learned after watching many failed startups.
+In the article “Startup Killer: The Cost of Customer Acquisition”, David Skok shared the lessons he learned after watching many failed startups.

-However after closely watching several hundred startups that have failed, I observed that a very large number of these had solved the product/market fit problem, but still failed because they had not found a way to acquire customers at a low enough cost.
+However, after closely watching several hundred startups that have failed, I observed that a very large number of these had solved the product/market fit problem, but still failed because they had not found a way to acquire customers at a low enough cost.

 A well-balanced business model must have a cost of user acquisition that is much lower than its ability to monetize its customers.

 In the case of BitShares, this means setting transaction fees that are high enough to cover all costs, including the cost of customer acquisition, while still being low enough to compete against real competitors.
 Most cryptocurrency networks barely charge enough in transaction fees to cover the cost of running the network.
 They attempt to attract users with low fees.
-While low fees are important, undervaluing the service provided is counter productive.
+While low fees are important, undervaluing the service provided is counterproductive.
 For this reason, BitShares charges a price that is much higher than competing cryptocurrencies but much lower than traditional exchanges and payment networks like Dwolla or PayPal.